 You can visit some of the coffee farms near Antigua Guatemala that make the famous and delicious Guatemalan coffee.
-I’ve heard good things about De La Gente Coffee Tours
+I’ve heard good things about De La Gente Coffee Tours and Finca La Azotea.

 If you want to get moving and are looking for adventure, you can climb Pacaya Volcano and see lava flowing up close.

 You can arrange either of these tours with any agency in the city or with your hotel/hostel.

 Where to Eat + Drink in Antigua Guatemala: Antigua Travel Guide

 Here are a few favorite restaurants and bars that I would definitely recommend during your Antigua travel.